 Go to your local Lowes or Home Depot and look at all the materials yourself.
 When you go to your local Lowes or Home Depot remember to take your Houzz “idea book’ or Pinterest “board.”
 Make sure to take pictures of the materials you like and then go home and compare and make your decision.
 Remember the smaller the tile the more grout you will need which means less slippery floors.

-For a licensed and bonded general contractor in Holmby Hills and throughout the LA area, call Advanced Builders & Contractors.
+For a licensed general contractor in Holmby Hills and throughout the LA area, call Advanced Builders & Contractors.